-- 1. Worksites and Related Infrastructure - County Government to enhance partnership with Micro and Small Enterprises Authority and other relevant stakeholders to improve adequacy of common manufacturing facilities and upgrade the worksites by provision of the necessary worksite amenities including reliable water supply, electricity connection, designated areas for solid waste disposal and affordable internet connection.
+- 1. Worksites and Related Infrastructure - County Government to enhance partnership with Micro and Small Enterprises Authority and other relevant stakeholders to provide adequate common manufacturing facilities and upgrade the worksites with reliable water supply and affordable internet connection.

 2. Market Environment